 The residents of Diomede rely on small open boats for transportation and subsistence hunting, but lack a sheltered boat launching area.
 The village has no harbor, and boats must be launched from a rocky, unprotected shoreline at the risk of injury and property damage during even moderate wave action.
-The project will create a protected boat launching area at the village by constructing two small rubble mound breakwaters and dredging a limited area at the shoreline to a depth of -10 feet below Mean Lower Low Water.
+The project will create a protected boat launching area at the village by constructing two small rubble mound breakwaters and dredging a limited area at the shoreline to a depth of -10 feet Mean Lower Low Water.
 Unlike previous proposed projects at Diomede that obtained rock for construction by blasting and quarrying at Little Diomede Island, the recommended project will bring in rock from an established quarry on the mainland.
 Other mitigation steps will include scheduling construction tasks to times of year that minimize risk to nesting seabirds and other sensitive resources.

 The Corps evaluated four alternatives, similar in size, layout, and location, for their impact on environmental resources and compliance with applicable laws and regulations.
-The Corps will continue to coordinate this project with the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, and the Alaska Department of Fish and Game to minimize the project's impact on marine and terrestrial species.
-The Corps determined that the navigation improvements project will have no adverse effect on species protected under the Endangered Species Act or the Marine Mammals Protection Act, or on essential fish habitat.
-The Corps also determined that the action will have no adverse effect on cultural or historical resources, and will seek concurrence from the State Historic Preservation Officer under the National Historic Preservation Act.
+The Corps is in full compliance with all relevant Federal statutory authorities listed in table 4-1 of the environmental assessment (EA).
+The Corps received the Clean Water Act Section 401 Certificate of Reasonable Assurance from the Alaska Department of Environmental Conservation on March 18, 2014.
+The Corps received concurrence from the State Historic Preservation Officer that the action will have no adverse effect on cultural resources in a letter dated December 11, 2013.
+The Corps determined that the navigation improvements project will have no adverse effect on species protected under the Endangered Species Act, the Marine Mammals Protection Act, or on essential fish habitat, and coordinated those determinations with the appropriate Federal and State agencies.